martincalsyn/Molarity/README.md

   * Weather forecast retrieval
   * Calendar observer
   * Location detection services (where are you and where are you likely going?
 Should I warm up the house?)
+  * Presence and attention detection (who is where and what are they paying attention to?)
 1. Control Endpoints
   * TV remote
   * Thermostat